 The Autumn Symposium 2015

-The Autumn Symposium 2015 focused on studying the most recent trends in economic development within the DPRK.
+The Autumn Symposium 2015 was a travelling symposium focused on studying the most recent trends in economic development within the DPRK.
 The programme engaged with several key business people who have paved the way for business cooperation in the country.
 The 18 delegates were also invited to attend the Pyongyang International Autumn Trade Fair.

 The Other Refugee Crisis 2016